 The Heritage Debates

-The Heritage Alliance holds a series of #heritagedebates on issues affecting the heritage sector annually throughout England.
+The Heritage Alliance holds an annual #heritagedebate on issues affecting the heritage sector.

 Heritage Debates are made possible through the kind sponsorship of Ecclesiastical Insurance.

-The London Heritage Debate: Heritage & Research: Bridging the Gap
+The Heritage Debate: Heritage & Research: Bridging the Gap

 This eighth Heritage Alliance Heritage Debate will explore how heritage research influences public and private sector decision-making – or not.
 Millions of choices are made in the property industry and by modest private owners every day, while champions like The Heritage Alliance need to access relevant and timely evidence to support their advocacy.
 Universities are increasingly required to be more engaged with external audiences and to demonstrate impact but the outcomes of academic research, whether from history or psychology faculties, do not always reach the audiences that can put them to good use.

-The London Heritage Debate: The H Word: Heritage ‘revisited’
+The Heritage Debate: The H Word: Heritage ‘revisited’

 This seventh Heritage Alliance Heritage Debate explored perceptions of the word ‘Heritage’.
 Is it a help or hindrance in attracting political recognition or private investment or do outdated connotations perpetuate the myths that heritage is a brake on growth or just a warm bathe in nostalgia?